Michael J. Woodard: Career

-In 2009, Woodard performed the national anthem for the Philadelphia Freedoms at King of Prussia and for the last men's quarterfinal match at the US Open.
+In 2009, Woodard performed the national anthem for the Philadelphia Freedoms in King of Prussia and for the last men's quarterfinal match at the US Open.
 He performed at the US Open again in 2010, and months later performed at a rally for President Barack Obama.

-In 2012, Woodard was the winner of The Hub's Majors & Minors, where American Idol alumni Jennifer Hudson, Jordin Sparks and Adam Lambert appeared as guest mentors with partnership of RCA Music Group as his prize.
+In 2012, Woodard was the winner of Majors & Minors, where American Idol alumni Jennifer Hudson, Jordin Sparks and Adam Lambert appeared as guest mentors with partnership of RCA Music Group as his prize.

 Woodard auditioned for American Idol in 2017, singing "Make It Rain".
-Throughout the competition he sang "You Oughta Know", "Golden Slumbers", "Angel in Blue Jeans", "Titanium", "Believe In Yourself", "Beauty and the Beast", "I Would Die 4 U", and "Flat on the Floor".
-He was eliminated alongside Cade Foehner in the top 5.
+Throughout the competition he sang "You Oughta Know", "Golden Slumbers", "Angel in Blue Jeans", "Titanium", "Believe in Yourself", "Beauty and the Beast", "I Would Die 4 U", and "Flat on the Floor".
+He was eliminated alongside Cade Foehner in the top five.

-Woodard had his voice acting debut in 2021, starring as the titular character in the Netflix animated musical film Arlo the Alligator Boy.
+Woodard had his voice acting debut in 2021, starring as the titular character in the animated musical film Arlo the Alligator Boy.
 Director Ryan Crego cast him after seeing his American Idol audition.
 Woodard reprised the role in the follow-up series I ♥ Arlo.

 In May 2021, Woodard was signed to Unsub Records, the record label of American Idol judge Katy Perry.
+On January 12 2024 he released his debut E.P, MJW1 on Unsub Records/Capitol Records.

 Woodard has cited influence from such artists as Trey Songz, Rihanna, Fleetwood Mac, Paul McCartney, Michael Jackson, Tina Turner, Whitney Houston, and Brandy.